 Maybe we could eek out a couple extra days, many posts suggested, but eventually we’d still run our phones and power banks dry, leaving no choice but to spend quality time in town hovering near a wall socket or spending a night in a motel.

 My husband didn’t believe them, did his own research, and made his choice: the BigBlue 28W solar charger.
 And he turned out, despite my skepticism, to be totally right!
 Nice work dear.
+In fact it worked so well that we carried it 800 miles on the Arizona Trail a few months later, and then 900 miles of rugged bikepacking in Central Asia.

 Since returning from our hike and looking into this further, I’ve seen a number of online lists of the “best solar panels for hiking” that don’t include the BigBlue.
 I can only assume this comes down to differences in marketing strategy or outdated lists, because the BigBlue is definitely one of the best hiking solar panels available today.